zukunft/zukunft.com/docs/llm/pending.md

 ## components

-see /docs/llm/coding.md and add to src/test/resources/web/html/views_by_object/component a test page that shows a real mostly filled component with the component_default view

 see /docs/llm/coding.md and similar to the src/test/resources/web/html/workflow/add_source_wf19 workflow create the add_component workflow tests

 see /docs/llm/coding.md and similar to the src/test/resources/web/html/workflow/change_source_wf20 workflow create the change_component workflow tests